• Facebook

 How do you cook sweet potatoes?

 This recipe calls for cooked sweet potatoes, which can be roasted, boiled or steamed.
 I prefer to roast my potatoes.
-For this technique, prick whole potatoes with a fork, then place them on a sheet pan.
+For this technique, prick whole potatoes with a fork, then place them on a baking sheet.
 Cook at 400 degrees for 1 hour or until potatoes are tender.
 Cut the potatoes in half, then scoop out the flesh with a spoon and place it in the food processor.
 You can also boil chunks of peeled sweet potatoes for 20 minutes or until tender.
 Drain, then use in the recipe.

 What is the difference between a casserole and a souffle?